-Belgian resident corporations
+Belgian resident companies

-Corporations that are Belgian residents for tax purposes, i.e., corporations subject to Belgian Corporate Income Tax ("Vennootschapsbelasting" / "Impôt des sociétés") are subject to the following tax treatment in Belgium with respect to the Notes.
+Companies that are Belgian residents for tax purposes, i.e., that are subject to Belgian corporate income tax (Vennootschapsbelasting/Impôt des sociétés) are subject to the following tax treatment in Belgium with respect to the Notes.
+Different rules apply to companies subject to a special tax regime, such as investment companies within the meaning of Article 185 bis of the Belgian Income Tax Code 1992.